LedgerHQ/app-openpgp/doc/developer/gpgcard3.0-addon.rst

 This add-on specification propose a solution to derive those keys from the master seed managed by the Ledger Token.
-This allow owner to restore a broken token without the needs to keep track of keys outside the card.
+This allows owner to restore a broken token without the needs to keep track of keys outside the card.

 Moreover this add-on specification propose to manage multiple set of the